eadpearce/blog-archiver/README.md

 Do you have a tumblog you've spent years curating that you'd like to archive so you can look through it offline?
 This may be the handy tool for you.

+## Disclaimer

+This app is for personal use and is not meant to be deployed to a live environment.
+Please don't use this to make a website that is a clone of Tumblr.
+For more information please read the [API License Agreement](https://www.tumblr.com/docs/en/api_agreement).

 ## Requirements

 * Python 3.9